 It was in these books that I found my engineering background both validated and brought to a higher level: the level of light and clarity.
 Community life and monastic training taught me how to clarify what, exactly, I was wanting (versus what I merely didn't want), how to embrace it with all my heart, mind, soul, and strength, and how to give it active, appropriate expression in my own life and in my relationships with others.
 In this I found meaning, purpose, and hope, whether I was involved in technology, office administration, construction, retail sales, forest management, childhood education, singing, homemaking, ministry, and all kinds of other roles.

-After more than twenty years of such immersion, I've been exploring how to expand the sphere of relationship further.
+After more than twenty years of such immersion, I'm exploring how to expand the sphere of relationship further.
 There are many questions and problems and issues that need solutions, that need an infusion of clarity and light through which new solutions and opportunities will appear.
 I've shared some of the results through channels such as my book, Mystic Microsoft, that offers the story of my notable (first) career at Microsoft from the standpoint of its spiritual meaning, even though at the time I pretty much considered myself an atheist!

-My newest book, Solving Stress, applies clarity and light to one of today's most pressing health issues.
+My most recent book, Solving Stress, applies clarity and light to one of today's most pressing health issues.
 Instead of trying to fight stress with other forms of stress—as happens with most stress management strategies—this book focuses on how to embrace the opposites of stress: relaxation, calmness, and self-control.
 The methods given in this book are not new, mind you—you can find them amidst the jumble of suggestions offered by any number of other titles.
 What I've done is to pull out and present, with focus and clarity, those core exercises that really are the most direct and effective (as the engineer in me demands).
 The book also explores the further opportunities that those same methods give you to find and embrace what's most meaningful to you.

 The follow-on book to Solving Stress, which I actually published first, is Finding Focus: How to Clarify Your Priorities and Live with Purposeful Simplicity.
 This book addresses a common mental ailment: scatteredness.
 That is, having so many desires and priorities and interests that little energy is left for accomplishing what truly matters to you.
 This book offers a series of exercises through which you can discover those true priorities and then apply them in any number of situations to bring the fulfillment you seek.